Charm-quark pole mass from HERA Combined and LHCb charm production data: Data Set and Methodology

 Depending on the initial set-up of a QCD analysis, different approaches can be taken for treatment of the heavy quarks contribution~\cite{Lai:2010vv,Ball:2008by,Mironov:2009uv,Collins:1998rz,Martin:2006qz,Forte:2010ta,Martin:2009iq,Thorne:2006qt,Thorne:2012az}.

-In this QCD analysis to include the charm-quark contribution we use very recently ABM variant of the FFN scheme (FF ABM) as implemented in the xFitter package as a powerful QCD framework~\cite{xFitter,Sapronov,Vafaee:2017jnt,Vafaee:2016jxl}.
+To include the charm-quark contribution, we use very recently updated Fixed Flavor number scheme from Alekhin, Blumlein and Moch (FF ABM) as implemented in the xFitter package as a powerful QCD framework~\cite{xFitter,Vafaee:2019nmo,Vafaee:2019yec,Shokouhi:2018gie,Vafaee:2018ehy,Vafaee:2017jnt,Vafaee:2016jxl}.

-According to our QCD analysis, FF ABM scheme provides most reliable results and best fit-quality in the phase space of LHCb charm production data.
+Baed on our NNLO pQCD set-up, the FF ABM scheme provides most reliable results and best fit-quality in the phase space of HCC and LHCb charm production data.
 In the fixed flavor number scheme heavy quarks are considered as massive at all scales but they do not considered as partons within the proton.
 The number of active flavors is fixed to three for $c$-quark and is fixed to four for $b$-quark.
 Updated variants of FFN scheme govern both charm-quark pole mass and \MSbar running mass, however the calculations of this QCD analysis use FF ABM variant and is developed based on the charm-quark pole mass $m_c^{\rm pole}$.

-This QCD analysis is based on the HERAPDF functional form at the initial scale of the QCD evolution $Q^2_0= 1.9$ GeV$^2$ as:
+To parameterized the proton PDFs, we use the HERAPDF standard functional form at the initial scale of the QCD evolution $Q^2_0= 1.9$ GeV$^2$ as:

-with $13$ central free parameters and $m_c$ as an one extra free parameter.
-A detailed review of HERAPDF functional form and its related parameters has been reported in Ref.~\cite{Vafaee:2017nze}.
+with $13$ central free parameters and $m_c$ as another extra free parameter.
+A detailed review of HERAPDF standard functional form and its related parameters has been reported in Ref.~\cite{Vafaee:2017nze}.

-The initial set up of this QCD analysis is based on the following additional parameters: The strong coupling constant is fixed to $\alpha_s^{{\rm NLO}}(M^2_Z) = 0.1176$~\cite{Vafaee:2017nze}, the strangeness suppression factor is fixed to $f_{s}=0.31$~\cite{Abramowicz:2015mha}, the initial value of charm-quark pole mass is set to $m_c^{\rm pole} = 1.257$~GeV~ and then varied in steps of 0.001~\cite{xFitter} and finally the theory type based on the DGLAP collinear evolution mode and set the evolution starting scale to $Q^{2}_{0}=1.9$~GeV$^{2}$~\cite{Botje:2010ay,DGLAP}.
+The initial set-up of this QCD analysis is based on the following additional parameters: The strong coupling constant is fixed to $\alpha_s^{{\rm NNLO}}(M^2_Z) = 0.118$~\cite{Vafaee:2017nze}, the strangeness suppression factor is fixed to $f_{s}=0.4$~\cite{Abramowicz:2015mha}, the initial value of charm-quark pole mass is set to $m_c^{\rm pole} = 1.257$~GeV~ and then varied in steps of 0.001~\cite{xFitter} and finally the theory type based on the DGLAP collinear evolution mode~\cite{Botje:2010ay,DGLAP}.